AnLiMan/Machine-Learning/README.md

-# recognition of defects on the metal surface, based on convolutional neural networks (CNN)
+# Recognition of defects on the metal surface, based on convolutional neural networks (CNN)
+# Free license